RavenRock135/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 ### ❗ _**Keep these credentials safe!**_

 You can always find your App ID in the XUMM Developer Console, but your **App Secret** will be displayed **only once**.
-You can always re generate it, but doing so will require updating the App Secret in your applications.
+(This is a  good time to write it down.
+Don't store it on your PC or electronic devices.)
+You can always regenerate it, but doing so will require updating the App Secret in your applications.

 ### ❗ _**Never share/publish your app credentials!**_

 Your **App Secret** is for backend use only.
 Never use these credentials in a frontend, client side project.
-When you think your **App Secret** is compromised, please re generate your secret in the XUMM Developer Console.
+When you think your **App Secret** is compromised, please regenerate your secret in the XUMM Developer Console.

 Congratulations, you have registered your first (?)
 XUMM App.
 Let's get started!

-## 2. Prepare your project & start coding 🔨
+## 2. Prepare Your Project & Start Coding 🔨

 For this example we will use a Javascript (node) environment.
 More experienced developers will probably use Typescript or Deno, but to keep this tutorial as simple as possible we'll go with plain Javascript.